 Since he looked so young in Bustin' Out, our personal guess is that, in The Urbz, Giuseppi is between 27 and 30.

 Based on this timeline, it looks like Giuseppi had a fairly regular life until a certain point.
 He was doing well enough to be able to be in a band in high school, and he was even thinking of university.
 Something must have happened at some point after he was 17 that sent him on this path of crime.

 We can infer that his dad is dead, due to the verb tense Giuseppi uses when referring to him.
 Was the critical turning point in Giuseppi's life the death of his father?
-Maybe his dad was the primary breadwinner, and with him suddenly gone, the family had to struggle even more to make due.
+It sounds like Giuseppi had a very positive relationship with his father, and his death must have been very emotionally challenging.
+Another aspect of this is, maybe his dad was the primary breadwinner, and with him suddenly gone, the family had to struggle even more to make due.
 Maybe that's how Giuseppi set out on his own and started stealing, eventually making it into a kind of business, and moving from town to town.
 Perhaps Giuseppi is always on the move, to keep running from his problems that he doesn't want to think about.

 - There was some confusion regarding the word Deutsch.

 - In other Sims games, tuition is free, but we're not sure if that is true where and when Giuseppi was considering the possibility of college.